danielharrell/LectFall2015/Liberal.md

-% What Makes Liberal Education Liberal?
+% What Makes A Liberal Education Liberal?
 % Daniel Harrell
 % October 16, 2015